Justin01Wu/WebApp/jersey2/Api_tips.md

 1. To make RESTful developer friendly, URL should explain itself well
 1. Respect Restful naming conventions, don’t use verbs…
 1. Path parameter should always be Integer and a kind of PK, its prefix noun tell the meaning:
-	+ good example: /students/{studentId}/courses/{courseId}
+	+ good example: /student/{studentId}/course/{courseId}
+	+ bad example: /student/{studentId}/{courseId}
+	+ bad example: /student/{courseId}
-	+ bad example: /students/{studentId}/{courseId}
+	+ bad example: /api/v2/programs/{programIds}
-	+ bad example: /students/{courseId}
+	+ bad example: /api/v2/support/producer/{systemId}
-	+ bad example: /api/v2/air/databases/{databaseIdOrName}
+	+ bad example: /api/v2/udpf/{programId}/{udpfColumnId}
 1. Don’t add string parameter into URLs path, reason
-	+ it will get trouble from Apache kind of servers like tomcat when string has /
-	+ even you do URL encode,
+	+ It will get trouble from Apache kind of servers like tomcat when string has / even you do URL encode.
 	+ if you really want to do it, please double encode and double decode it.
-	+ It also have chance to fall into another API:  we have a/b/(c) and a/b/d.
+	+ It also have chance to fall into another API:  we have a/b/{c} and a/b/d.
 We have big trouble if string c is “d”
+	+ bad example: /api/v2/air/databases/{databaseIdOrName}
+	+ bad example: /api/v2/cmc/deals/{dealId}/databases/{databaseType}/versions/{version}
+	+ bad example: /api/v2/modelFiles/{modelFileId}
 1. To make UI easy mock API, query URL should not be a part of single entity url
 	+ for example: two API URLs students and students/1234 will have a trouble to save mock data for UI
 	+ so better to use students and student/1234